 Mammals found within the Gardens or seen passing through include the Audubon cottontail, California ground squirrel, Botta’s pocket gopher, coyote, gray fox, kangaroo rat, opossum, striped and spotted skunks, pack rat and other rodents.
-Bobcats are occasionally sighted, and periodically a mountain lion is seen passing through the upper boundary of the Gardens.
+Bobcats are occasionally sighted passing through the Gardens.
 Most of these animals are nocturnal, so daytime visitors rarely glimpse them since they are most likely to be seen early or late in the day during a visit to the Gardens.

 UCR and the UCR Botanic Gardens are a bird hotspot for permanent resident and migrating avifauna species.
 Nearly 200 different kinds of birds have been observed in the Gardens since its founding.
 Some of the more conspicuous species are the Anna's and Costa's hummingbirds, California towhee, mockingbird, raven, red-tailed hawk, roadrunner and scrub jay.
 Many beginning and experienced bird watchers from the UCR campus and community visit the Gardens to observe birds and record their sightings.
 The Gardens hosts several expert-led bird walks throughout the year; please check our calendar for an upcoming event.